timpowellgit/healthcare-rag/README.md

 ## Detailed Answer Validation and Hallucination Handling

-To ensure the generated answers are factually grounded in the provided documents and to mitigate hallucinations, the system employs a multi-step validation process after the initial answer generation:
+To ensure the generated answers are factually grounded in the provided documents and to mitigate hallucinations, the system *(primarily via the `AnswerValidator` class, often invoked as the `validate_answer` task in the orchestrator)* employs a multi-step validation process after the initial answer generation:

-1.  **Initial Generation with Attempted Citations:** The first step involves an LLM generating a freeform answer based on the query, retrieved document chunks, and conversation context.
+1.  **Initial Generation with Attempted Citations:** The first step involves an LLM generating a freeform answer *(via `AnswerGenerator`)* based on the query, retrieved document chunks, and conversation context.
 This generation prompt encourages the LLM to include citations referencing the source documents.

 2.  **Structured Parsing:** The raw, freeform answer (with attempted citations) is then processed using a structured output method (e.g., an LLM call constrained by a specific format or using a tool like Pydantic).
-This converts the answer into a structured list of individual "statement" objects.
+This converts the answer into a structured list of individual "statement" objects. *(Parsing logic within `AnswerValidator`)*

 3.  **Statement & Citation Objects:** Each statement object in the list typically contains:
     *   The text of the individual claim or statement being made.